github-education-resources/GitHubGraduation-2021/_data/ssaladd/ssaladd.md

+---
-name: Saad Naji
+name: sod
-institution: Stuyvesant HighSchool
+institution: stuyvesant highschool
-quote: The crops are doing well, irrigation is the future.
+quote: the crops are doing well, irrigation is the future.
 github_user: ssaladd
+---